pacrowther/PHY11006/_sources/topic6.md

 ```

-Unlike the Otto and Diesel cycles, the Stirling cycle relates to an __external combustion engine__, where the heat is supplied from an external
+Unlike the Otto, Diesel and open Brayton cycles, the Stirling cycle relates to an __external combustion engine__, where the heat is supplied from an
+external
 heat
 reservoir.
 This has the advantage that the engine can use a very wide range of heat sources, since the fuel never comes into contact with the
 working gas.
 The disadvantage is that the heat needs to be transported from the external reservoir to the working fluid via some sort of heat